bucketsfrfr/git-test/README.md

 # git-test
-A test repository for learning how the basics
+A test repository for learning how the basics.